xcp-ng/win-pv-drivers/README.md

 ```

 Output drivers will be collected in `installer\output`.
-Specify `$Env:SigningCertificateThumbprint` in `branding.ps1` to choose a specific signing certificate if necessary.
+Specify `$Env:SIGNER_THUMBPRINT` in `branding.ps1` to choose a specific signing certificate if necessary.
 (A test certificate will be used for the drivers otherwise)

 Next, build the installer and XenClean packages: